-Lady Gaga Hits Social Media With Eye-Catching Photos To Promote New Make Up Photos
+Lady Gaga Hits Social Media With Eye-Catching Photos To Promote New Makeup Line

 For the second announcement, the singer turned up the heat with a sizzling photo.
 Promoting the new Haus Labs Bronzer and Highlighter Duos, Lady Gaga was at her sexy best.
 Laying down, the “Born This Way” vocalist was nude save for her long flowing hair covering up he assets and nude-colored underway.

 Setting pulses racing, she has one hand draped over the chest and her back arched to show off her curves.
 Adding to the seductive snap, Gaga is looking into the camera with a sultry look in her eyes.
-With flawless make up and skin, she was an image of perfection.
+With flawless makeup and skin, she was an image of perfection.

 Reflecting on the sensual second photo, Instagram user Jordynstiller said, “I NEED SOME AIR”.